Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The Golden Retriever is valued for its ability to get along with children, other pets, including cats and livestock.
-It’s another hallmark of the breed and a big reason why they are often sought after by families as companions for the household.
+It’s another hallmark of the breed and a big reason why families often seek them as companions for the household.

 Not Incessest Barkers

 Another great trait of the Golden Retriever is they typically bark for a reason.
 Meaning that they usually bark because there is something to bark at.
 For example, a Golden may hear kids playing outside, a noise, other dogs barking or expressing joy during play.

 Rarely do Golden Retrievers just bark for the heck of it, and when they do bark, it’s not the annoying type of barking that is ongoing and continuous that is common in some other breeds.